lehrblogger/lehrblogger.com-octopress/source/_posts/2009-04-15-programming-a-to-z-a-delvicious-milestone.md

   - projects
   - ITP
   - ITP - A2Z
-excerpt: "Proof-of-concept for full-text search of my bookmarks."
+blurb: "Proof-of-concept for full-text search of my bookmarks."
-show_excerpt: true
+show_blurb: true
 ---
 *project page [here][1] with overview and previous posts*